littleosbook/littleosbook/output.md

  Name Description
 ----- ------------
-  lvl How many bytes should be stored in the FIFO buffers bs If the buffers should 16 or 64 bytes large
+  lvl How many bytes should be stored in the FIFO buffers bs If the buffers should be 16 or 64 bytes large
-    r Reserved
+    r Reserved for future use
   dma How the serial port data should be accessed clt Clear the transmission FIFO buffer clr Clear the receiver FIFO buffer